Religion in China: Qin and Han

 The short-lived Qin dynasty chose Legalism as the state ideology, banning and persecuting all other schools of thought.
 Confucianism was harshly suppressed, with the burning of Confucian classics and killing of scholars who espoused the Confucian cause.
 The state ritual of the Qin was similar to that of the following Han dynasty.
 Qin Shi Huang personally held sacrifices to Di at Mount Tai, a site dedicated to the worship of the supreme God since before the Xia, and in the suburbs of the capital Xianyang.
 The emperors of Qin also concentrated the cults of the five forms of God, previously held at different locations, in unified temple complexes.
 The universal religion of the Han was focused on the idea of the incarnation of God as the Yellow Emperor, the central figure of the Wufang Shangdi.
 The idea of the incarnation of God was not new, as the Shang also regarded themselves as divine.
-Besides these development, the latter Han dynasty was characterised by new religious phenomena: the emergence of Taoism outside state orthodoxy, the rise of indigenous millenarian religious movements, and the introduction of Buddhism.
+Besides these developments, the latter Han dynasty was characterised by new religious phenomena: the emergence of Taoism outside state orthodoxy, the rise of indigenous millenarian religious movements, and the introduction of Buddhism.
 By the Han dynasty, the mythical Yellow Emperor was understood as being conceived by the virgin Fubao, who was impregnated by the radiance of Taiyi.

 Emperor Wu of Han formulated the doctrine of the Interactions Between Heaven and Mankind, and of prominent fangshi, while outside the state religion the Yellow God was the focus of Huang-Lao religious movements which influenced primitive Taoism.
-Before the Confucian turn of Emperor Wu and after him, the early and latter Han dynasty had Huang-Lao as the state doctrine under various emperors, where Laozi was identified as the Yellow Emperor and received imperial sacrifices.
+Before the Confucian turn of Emperor Wu and after him, the early and later Han dynasty had Huang-Lao as the state doctrine under various emperors, where Laozi was identified as the Yellow Emperor and received imperial sacrifices.
 The Eastern Han struggled with both internal instability and menace by non-Chinese peoples from the outer edges of the empire.
 In such harsh conditions, while the imperial cult continued the sacrifices to the cosmological gods, common people estranged from the rationalism of the state religion found solace in enlightened masters and in reviving and perpetuating more or less abandoned cults of national, regional and local divinities that better represented indigenous identities.
 The Han state religion was "ethnicised" by associating the cosmological deities to regional populations.
 By the end of the Eastern Han, the earliest record of a mass religious movement attests the excitement provoked by the belief in the imminent advent of the Queen Mother of the West in the northeastern provinces.
 From the elites' point of view, the movement was connected to a series of abnormal cosmic phenomena seen as characteristic of an excess of yin.